 - Theft can occur.
 Whenever possible try camping away from village centres.
 A small padlock for your tent zippers is also a good idea.

 - The Options: Alcohol or Multifuel stoves are your best bets.
 They can be carried hassle free on planes and finding fuel is rarely a problem.
-For a table of International names of fuel see the following link: http://fuel.papo-art.com/
+Click here for a table of International fuel names.

 - Multi fuel stoves such as the MSR Whisperlite can run on practically anything.
 Petrol, white gas, kerosene.
 The downside?
 They are relatively heavy, and need to be regularly maintained in order to function at their optimum level.
 You will need to bring your own spare parts, as finding replacements in Third world countries can often be difficult.